ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 > C++ and C# are two successors to the programming language C, which is a low-level language used a lot in developing operating systems, video games, and other highly complex programs.
 C++ adds a few more features to C, while C# is more of a high-level version.
 Java, C, C++, and C# are static, compiled languages; Python is the top dynamic, scripting language on this list.

 ### Console vs. GUI
 - Graphical user interfaces (GUIs): An output medium that uses more than just text, like forms, buttons, tabs, and more.
-Eg. a web brower, a word processor like Microsoft Word, a smartphone app, a modern operating system like Windows or Mac OS.
+Eg. a web browser, a word processor like Microsoft Word, a smartphone app, a modern operating system like Windows or Mac OS.
 - Console: An output medium for a program to show exclusively text-based output.
 Eg. command line interfaces like the terminal on a Mac or the command window on a PC.

 ### Fundations, language, and domain